Genesis 3: A Commentary

 Therefore, the language of “dust you will eat” refers to judgment, humiliation, and terror.
 Likewise, the language of “on your belly you shall go” refers “not to the mode of travel but to cringing”[18] and perhaps bowing in submission.
 Kidner rejects the view that this is “merely aetiology” for “how the serpent lost its legs.”[19]
 Instead, this shows how this is symbolic of defeat.
 This is similar, he argues, to the “significance,” not the “existence,” of the rainbow in Genesis 9:3.
 The curse of the Serpent utilizes symbolic language.[20]

 Young Earth Perspective: While noting that snakes eat animals and not dust, Sarfati writes, “Snakes literally do eat dust as well.
 In the roof of a snake’s mouth, there is an organ called the vomeronasal organ (VNO) or Jacobson’s organ.
 Like the sense of smell, it is a system designed to detect many different kinds of chemicals.
 But the VNO specializes in non-volatile chemicals, so requires direct physical contact.
 The snake achieves this with its forked and constantly flicking tongue.
 This picks up dust on the points of the fork, then carries the samples to the matching pair of sensory organs inside the mouth.
-As with many features of animals in this fallen world, this could have been an adaptation of an existing design, or latent design features that God activated at the Fall.”[22]
+As with many features of animals in this fallen world, this could have been an adaptation of an existing design, or latent design features that God activated at the Fall.”[36]
+This is quite interesting, but the text states that snakes will “eat” dust—not merely collect it for their sensory organs.

 (3:15) “And I will put enmity between you and the woman, and between your seed and her seed; He shall bruise you on the head, and you shall bruise him on the heel.”

-While some that “seed” (zeraʿ) refers to male “semen,” the word clearly has a broader semantic range, because women can have “seed” (Gen. 16:10; 24:60; 1 Sam.
+Some hold that the term “seed” (zeraʿ) refers to male “semen.”
+This is clearly not true.
+The word clearly has a broader semantic range, because women can have “seed” (Gen. 16:10; 24:60; 1 Sam.
 1:11).
 Moreover, the “seed” of the Serpent must refer to non-literal descendants—not literal offspring.

 Does this passage predict the coming of Jesus?
-We think so for a number of reasons:

 Second, it occurs immediately after the moral Fall.
-Arnold Fruchtenbaum correctly observes, “It is no surprise that the very first messianic prophecy should occur within the context of the Fall.
-If sin had not entered the world, there would never have been a need for a redeeming Messiah.”[24]
+Fruchtenbaum correctly observes, “It is no surprise that the very first messianic prophecy should occur within the context of the Fall.
+If sin had not entered the world, there would never have been a need for a redeeming Messiah.”[37]

 Third, Eve’s “seed” doesn’t crush the Serpent’s “seed.”
-Rather, her seed crushes the Serpent himself!
+Rather, her seed crushes the Serpent himself.

-Paul applies this passage to the Body of Christ (Rom.
+Finally, Paul applies this passage to the Body of Christ (Rom.
 16:20; cf. Col. 1:18; 1 Cor.
 12:13; Lk.
 10:16; 1 Pet.
 4:11; Acts 9:4).
+The Church is in the process of conquering the effects of the Serpent, and finally, Jesus himself will throw the Serpent into hell (Rev. 20:10).

 (3:16) “To the woman He said, ‘I will greatly multiply your pain in childbirth, in pain you will bring forth children; yet your desire will be for your husband, and he will rule over you.’”

 Does God sanction men ruling over their wives?
-This passage is descriptive—not prescriptive.
+No. This passage is descriptive—not prescriptive.
 It is a picture of the Curse apart from God—not a picture of God’s ideal picture of marriage.
-The Hebrew word (teshuqah) comes up later with the same grammatical construction in Genesis 4:7 (“sin is crouching at the door; and its desire is for you, but you must master it.”).
+The Hebrew word “desire”(tĕšûqâ) comes up later with the same grammatical construction in Genesis 4:7 (“sin is crouching at the door; and its desire is for you, but you must master it.”).
 Here, it is clear that the two parties are fighting to dominate and rule over one another.
-Kidner writes, “‘To love and to cherish’ becomes ‘To desire and to dominate’.”[25]
+Kidner writes, “‘To love and to cherish’ becomes ‘To desire and to dominate’.”[39]

 If we want God’s ideal, we see this before the Fall in that both were made in God’s image (Gen. 1:26-27) and both were mutually corresponding and complementing each other (Gen. 2:18-20).
 Eve was supposed to be fruitful and multiply (Gen. 1:28) and also to correspond with her husband (Gen. 2:18).
-Now, sadly, the pain of childbirth will increase and her husband will rule over her.
+Now, sadly, the pain of childbirth will increase, and her husband will rule over her.
 Men are supposed to love their wives as Christ loved the church (Eph.
 5:25).
 Apart from God, however, men often abuse and dominate their wives.

 (3:17) “Then to Adam He said, ‘Because you have listened to the voice of your wife, and have eaten from the tree about which I commanded you, saying, ‘You shall not eat from it’; cursed is the ground because of you; in toil you will eat of it all the days of your life.”

 Even though Eve played a role in Adam’s fall, God didn’t blame Eve for Adam’s free choice.
-He held Adam responsible for his own actions.
+Rather, God held Adam responsible for his own actions.
 All of the blame shifting and finger pointing was for nothing.
 While other people might influence us to sin or even give us the opportunity to sin, we are still held responsible for our choices.

 (3:18-19) “Both thorns and thistles it shall grow for you; and you will eat the plants of the field; 19 By the sweat of your face you will eat bread, till you return to the ground, because from it you were taken; for you are dust, and to dust you shall return.’”